honeypot-onehiring/textkernel_honeypot/README.md

 # Welcome to textkernel_honeypot gem

-This gem is a very simple wrapper for textkernel API to be able to parse CV pdfs in ruby language.
+This gem is a very simple wrapper for textkernel API to be able to parse CV PDFs in ruby language.

 ## Required ENV variables